tomchaplin/nifl/README.md

 Solid apps are built with _adapters_, which optimise your project for deployment to different environments.

 By default, `npm run build` will generate a Node app that you can run with `npm start`.
 To use a different adapter, add it to the `devDependencies` in `package.json` and specify in your `vite.config.js`.

+## Notes

+You will get errors relating to not being able to resolve the following packages

+* aws-sdk
+* mock-aws-s3
+* nock
+* pg-hstore

+Just ignore these, the rest of the site should still work